Trains

 Inclusions:

-- Departing at 2pm from Christchurch Railway Station, returning at 10pm
+- Departing from Ōtautahi Christchurch Railway Station Saturday afternoon, returning that evening

 - Telescopes & Bluetooth viewing access